sanctumos/broca/broca2/docs/plugin_development.md

 ## Agent/MCP Integration
 - Plugins and CLI tools are designed for both human and agent (AI/automation) operation.
 - All commands and endpoints are scriptable, with JSON output and machine-friendly error handling.
-- This allows Broca to be embedded in larger agent networks, automated test harnesses, or orchestration systems.
+- This allows Sanctum: Broca to be embedded in larger agent networks, automated test harnesses, or orchestration systems.
 - When building a plugin or CLI, always consider how an agent would interact with it (not just a human).

 ---